Upgrade to remove ads

 🗑

 that “there is no free lunch.”
 You may be treated to lunch, making it “free” from your perspective, but someone bears a cost.
-Because all resources are either privately or collectively owned by members of society, ultimately society bears the cost., show
+Because all resources are either privately or collectively owned by members of society, ultimately society bears the cost., scarcity

 🗑